Skip to content

 0.4

-mask_color_map str
+mask_colormap str

 'gray'

-default_position float | int
+default_position float or int

 0.5

-**matplotlib_imshow_kwargs Any
+**matplotlib_imshow_kwargs

-Additional keyword arguments to pass to the matplotlib.pyplot.imshow function.
+Additional keyword arguments passed to matplotlib.pyplot.imshow.

 {}